Dealing with Morton’s toe

 - Take the prescribed over-the-counter pain medications such as ibuprofen, acetaminophen and aspirin to lessen the pain and inflammation.

 - Apply an ice pack on the affected area to lessen the inflammation and pain.

 - Wear shoes with wider toe boxes to provide relief from the condition.
-The shoes should have proper cusioning.
+Generally, the shoes should have proper cushioning.
 Avoid wearing those that pinch the toes or high heels during the healing process.

 - Use the prescribed orthotic inserts such as a flexible pad that is placed under the metatarsal and toe in the shoe.
-This pad will cushion the whole area and change the weight bearing on the toe and increase the range of movement of the foot.
+Generally, this pad will cushion the whole area and change the weight bearing on the toe and increase the range of movement of the foot.

 - Massage the affected toe to lessen the pain and relax the muscles.